RedAngel121/NytePack/README.md

 - [x] Create Mechanical Drill Disabled
 - [x] Immersive Aircraft Recipe Integration
 - [x] Added The Undergarden
-- [x] Added Mekanism and changed recipes to adhere to progression
 - [x] Standard Ore Block drops the same rate as raw copper
 - [x] SilentGear: Added Naquadah and Improved Undergarden mats
 - [x] Modify Apoth Wizard Towers to spawn less or not at all
 - [x] Added [NoMo' Portals](https://www.curseforge.com/minecraft/mc-mods/no-mo-portals)
+- [x] Added Mekanism and changed recipes to adhere to progression
 - [x] Move Mek ores to Abydos Only
-- [x] Manage Mek stuff and make sure that its not accessable early game
+- [x] Manage Mek to make sure that its not accessable early game
 - [x] Modify recipes containing obsidian to use Create Sturdy Sheets where it makes sense
 - [x] Updated Lightmans vending machine textures
 - [x] Add mobs from other mods to lightmans coin drops